BurdetteLamar/AboutRuby/core/Hash/markdown.md

 h[:nosuch] # => false
 ```

-If block given but no argument given, stores the block as the default proc, and sets the default value (which will be ignored) to nil:
+If block given but no argument given, stores the block as the default proc, and sets the default value (which will be ignored) to <tt>nil</tt>:

 ```ruby
 h = Hash.new { |hash, key| "Default value for #{key}" }